akonwi/tutor/README.md

 (This runs as a desktop app in [node-webkit](http:github.com/rogerwang/node-webkit))

-First, download and install the pre-built binaries and then use the 'node-webkit' script to run the '.nw' zip.
+First, download and install the pre-built binaries.
+Then zip the contents into a node-webkit executable using `zip -r app.nw *`.
+And then use the 'node-webkit' script from downloaded binaries to run app.nw with `/path/to/node-webkit app.nw`.
 There are more details in the wiki of the project.

 ## Contributing